 An invisible and intangible God is loved and welcomed by all.
 If God is just a Spirit that is invisible to man, it is so easy for man to believe in God.
 Man can give free rein to his imagination, can choose whatever image he likes as God’s image to please himself and make himself feel happy.
-In this way, man may do whatever is most pleasing to his own God, and that which this God is most willing to do, without any scruples.
+In this way, man may do whatever his own God most likes and wishes for him to do, without any scruples.
 What’s more, man believes that no one is more loyal and devout than he toward God, and that all others are Gentile dogs, and disloyal to God.
 It can be said that this is what is sought by those whose belief in God is vague and based on doctrine; what they seek is all much the same, with little variation.
 It is merely that the images of God in their imaginations are different, yet their substance is actually the same.

 Man is untroubled by his carefree belief in God, and believes in God however he pleases.
 This is one of the “rights and freedoms of man,” which no one can interfere, for man believes in his own God and not the God of anyone else; it is his own private property, and almost everyone possesses this kind of private property.
 Man regards this property as a precious treasure, but to God there is nothing more lowly or worthless, for there is no clearer indication of opposition to God than this private property of man.
 It is because of the work of God incarnate that God becomes a flesh who has a tangible form, and who can be seen and touched by man.
 He is not a formless Spirit, but a flesh that can be contacted and seen by man.
 However, most of the Gods people believe in are fleshless deities that are formless, which are also of a free form.
 In this way, the incarnate God has become the enemy of most of those who believe in God, and those who cannot accept the fact of God’s incarnation have, similarly, become the adversaries of God.
 Man is possessed of conceptions not because of his way of thinking, or because of his rebelliousness, but because of this private property of man.
 It is because of this property that most people die, and it is this vague God that cannot be touched, cannot be seen, and does not exist in fact that ruins man’s life.
 Man’s life is forfeited not by the incarnate God, much less by the God of heaven, but by the God of man’s own imagining.